bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/05_EAR.rst

       accumulated_energy.png  ear.gs23r3b48.time.csv        ear.gs23r3b54.time.csv        loops.csv  loops.prv  out_jobs.loops.csv
       average_power.png       ear.gs23r3b48.time.loops.csv  ear.gs23r3b54.time.loops.csv  loops.pcf  loops.row

-As a result, the ``loops.prv`` file is created and ready to be analysed.
+As a result, the ``loops.prv`` file is created and ready to be analyzed.
 This trace contains the EAR pre-defined structure and EAR provides a set of configuration files for their analysis.
 These configuration files are also available in the COMPSs installation directory: